pfsense/docs/source/releases/2-0-3-new-features-and-changes.rst

    to avoid a situation where a learned route from OSPF or elsewhere could prevent an instance from restarting properly
--  Always clear the OpenVPN route when using shared key, no matter how the tunnel network “CIDR” is set
+-  Always clear the OpenVPN route when using shared key, no matter how the tunnel network "CIDR" is set
 -  Use the actual OpenVPN restart routine when starting/stopping from services rather than killing/restarting manually
 -  Allow editing an imported CRL, and refresh OpenVPN CRLs when saving.